 Like bone grafts, soft tissue grafts can play an important role in successful dental implant placement.
 When the quality or quantity of gum tissue is lacking around the area where a dental implant is to be inserted, a graft can be placed to increase the healthy tissue surrounding the implant.
 The grafted healthy tissue promotes optimal healing around a dental implant and helps ensure an optimal long-term result.
 The tissue used for soft tissue grafts is usually harvested from another part of your oral cavity, often the roof of the mouth or we may obtain it from a tissue bank.

-As an oral and maxillofacial surgeon, Dr. Jesin is highly trained and experienced in a wide range of soft tissue and bone grafting techniques.
-During your consultation with Dr. Jesin, he will assess the health of your gum tissue and your jaw bone to discover if a tissue or bone graft will benefit you.
+As an oral and maxillofacial surgeon, Dr. Jesin and Dr. Lytle are highly trained and experienced in a wide range of soft tissue and bone grafting techniques.
+During your consultation, they will assess the health of your gum tissue and your jaw bone to discover if a tissue or bone graft will benefit you.

 Bone & Soft Tissue Grafting in Grand Rapids, MI